mamba124/ello_messenger_task/README.md

 ### Important Note
+The bot is based on OPENAI API, so in order to make requests you need to have funds on your account to use the specific model and an OPENAI_API_KEY.

 After cloning the repository, run the following command to ensure changes to your `.env` file are not tracked: